-A budget of £15k will get you a good new car, but it could land you a brilliant used one.
-Here are the best used cars in that bracket
+Spending around £15k will get you a good new car, but it could land you a brilliant used one.
+Here are the best used cars for that budget...

 With £15,000 to spend on a car, you only really have two choices: head to the nearest showroom and buy yourself a new car, or opt for the slightly less predictable but potentially very rewarding used car market.
 To help you if you decided to go for the latter, we've rounded up the best used cars you can buy for £15k.

 While a new car should give you refined performance, great economy and unbeatable reliability, a used one can also do much the same while making your money go that little bit further as well.
 Thanks to the wonder that is depreciation, you might find that out-of-reach new models become attainable if you’re willing to consider an older, second-hand alternative.

 We spotted a 1997 Lotus Elise with just 35,000 miles for £14,450, which represents great value for such an iconic driver's car, while at an even lower price point, and providing a cost-effective path to electric car ownership, is the Renault Zoe - a snip at just £12,790.

 A test drive and full inspection are a necessity with any kind of car, but especially so when you’re forking out up to £15,000 on one that has been in the care of another motorist.
 A clean service history and visible efforts to maintain a car are always good signs, but always exercise caution if a deal seems too good to be true.

 Using a bit of nous and patience, there’s no reason why you won’t be able to pick up your own half price hero, whatever your tastes and requirements might be.
 The cars below are just some of the options you may come across in this price bracket...

 Scroll down to read more about our half-price heroes - all of which can be bought for less than £15,000 - or alternatively discover what's out there in these other price brackets...

 - The best cars for under £2,000